FarnGitHub/1.7-wooden-log-Top-Texture-mod-b1.7.3-/README.md

-# Modern log Top Texture mod
+# 1.7 log Top Texture mod

 A mod for beta 1.7.3 that basically add Spruce log And Birch log top texture